 Wildfires can spread rapidly giving only short notice to nearby residents and can quickly change air quality.
 The first thing to consider is protecting your and your family’s health from the hazards of smoke.
 You can decide if you should remain indoors or if it’s safe to go outdoors by taking a few easy actions, called the 5-3-1 Visibility Method.
 Step one is to determine how smoky it is based on how far you can see.
 This is an easy way to assess the air quality.
 Step two is to decide what you should do based on the quality of the air.

-Is the visibility just under 5 miles?
+Is the visibility under 5 miles?
 If you can see less than 5 miles, the air quality is unhealthy for young children, adults over age 65, pregnant women, and people with heart and/or lung disease, asthma or other respiratory illness; they should minimize outdoor activity.
 These people should reschedule outdoor recreational activities for a day with better air quality.
 It is okay for adults in good health to be out and about but they should periodically check visibility especially when fires are nearby.

 Regardless of the visibility, if you are feeling as though you are having health effects from smoke, take precautions to avoid exposure to smoke and see your doctor or other health professional as needed.

 Since the southwest United States typically has very low humidity, visibility can be an effective tool to determine if it is healthy to be outside when smoke is present.
 The visibility test is not appropriate or effective in areas with high humidity, such as the southeastern United States, where water vapor (fog) may limit visibility.

 The 5-3-1 Visibility Method: Protect Yourself From Smoke is a health campaign from the New Mexico Department of Health and its state and federal partners.

 What is the 5, 3, or 1-mile radius in your area?

 Use this on-line map to draw a 5-3-1-mile radius buffer in the area you are at to estimate visibility.